-Federal Government Organizations other than the Department of Defense
+Federal Government Organizations other than the Department of War

-A summary of Internet Protocol version 6 (IPv6) deployment status of many United States (US) Federal government organizations (other than the Department of Defense (DoD) and affiliated organizations) for their public-facing websites and services is available here.
+A summary of Internet Protocol version 6 (IPv6) deployment status of many United States (US) Federal government organizations (other than the Department of War (DoW) and affiliated organizations) for their public-facing websites and services is available here.
 The Transition Progress Measures section near the end of this presentation explains how to interpret that information.

 General Services Administration Contracts